You are in Oslo, Norway

 This page is a part of Jan Michl's website

-Click here for a very short Norwegian version, a full Norwegian version, or a full Czech version of the article
+Click here for a short Norwegian version, a full Norwegian version, a Spanish version, or a full Czech version of the text.

 On Seeing Design as Redesign